lajbel/stackedit/kaboom/doc/setup.md

 # Installation

-The most easy way to get started with Kaboom is to use the CLI tool, which will generate a Kaboom project for you.
+The easiest way to get started with Kaboom is to use the CLI tool, which will generate a Kaboom project for you.

   ```sh
 $  npm  init  kaboom  --  mygame